marc0olo/aens-nfts/docs/contract-interface.md

     /// @param names the AENS names to revoke stateful entrypoint revoke_multiple : (int, Set.set(string)) => unit

-    /// @notice revokes all AENS names wrapped in the NFT, removes metadata and burns the NFT
+    /// @notice revokes all AENS names wrapped in the NFT, removes metadata
     /// @param nft_id the id of the NFT where the AENS name is wrapped into stateful entrypoint revoke_all : (int) => unit